 Chocolate Chip Cookies with Walnuts

-This is my chocolate AND walnut cookie recipe.
 I love how the walnuts add a richness and extra crunch without making the cookies overly sweet.

 - Taste: These cookies are sweet like a chocolate chip cookie should be, paired with the crunch of chopped walnuts, which are barely noticeable but tone down the sweetness of the baked cookies just a bit.

-- Texture: I’m totally on team chewy cookie.
+- Texture: I’m totally on team chewy cookies.
 These will bake up as soft, chewy and somewhat thick cookies.
 Take care not to over baked them!
 I’ll take a just barely baked cookie over an over baked cookie any day of the week.
 Why do you think we eat raw cookie dough??!?

 - Ease: Since these are a drop cookie, this is a great easy recipe for seasoned home cookie and junior cooks alike.
 Our kids love helping me make these cookies.